Goswamianup/ipscanner/README.md

 # ipscanner
-scan the lan network with the thelp of fping and nmap
+scan the lan network with the help of fping and nmap